nicolevgarduno/research-agent/README.md

 # Research Digest Agent

-Sends you a daily email digest of the research and news most relevant to your specified.
+Sends you a daily email digest of the research and news most relevant to your specified interests.
 Allows you to describe what you care about and Claude filters through to find 3-5 articles that are most important.
 Fully configurable: nothing in this repo is tied to any one person's interests or email provider.

 ## How it works